 A Government Investigation

-In May 2011, NHTSA opened an investigation into the 2005–07 Trailblazer as well as the GMC Envoy, Buick Rainier and Saab 9–7X.
+In May 2011, NHTSA1 opened an investigation2 into the 2005-07 Trailblazer as well as the GMC Envoy, Buick Rainier and Saab 9-7X.
 The investigation looked into “defective fuel gauges that give innaccurate fuel level readings.”

 “Of the 668 complaints, 58 incidents were alleged to result in a vehicle stall,” said the National Highway Traffic Safety Administration in its defect investigations summary.
 “Of the 58 stalling incidents, 43 complaints reported stalling because the fuel level reading indicated more fuel availability than what is actually in the fuel tank.”
 “One complaint alleged a vehicle crash after the vehicle stalled while exiting the interstate, became disabled and was struck from behind.”